pooyanmajd/Ride-Hailing-App/README.md

    - Picks the nearest `DriverStatus.AVAILABLE` driver.
    - Waits a short delay before marking `assignedDriverId` and updating the UI state.
    - Monitors distance to mark “Driver arrived,” or reverts to available when cancelled.

 ---

+## Driver Lifecycle
+1. **Available** — spawned near the rider and looping along patrol waypoints until work arrives.
+2. **En route** — after `AssignDriverToPickup` succeeds, the reservation is pinned and the marker turns yellow while `DriverRepository` feeds the pickup route.
+3. **Busy** — once cancelled or released, drivers fall back to patrol mode, but those finishing other trips remain red until the simulator re-enters them into the available pool.

+The Compose UI mirrors these states in marker colors/snippets, and `MapViewModel` only selects from the available subset to keep flows deterministic.

+---